ISRI-PQC/agiligo/README.md

 > NB!
 Currently, crypto agility is implemented only for signature algorithms!

 ### Initialization
 By installing this version of Go, you should not need to change much in your existing Go application.
-At most, you may need to modify a few import statements, such as changing `crypto/x509/pkix` to `crypto/pkix`.

 **There is one major caveat**: to use certain cryptographic algorithms (for example, RSA), you must import the corresponding `crypto/XY` package (in the case of RSA, that would be `import "crypto/rsa"`).
 This is because the algorithm packages now "register" themselves with the crypto package in their `init()` functions.
 To ensure that all available crypto algorithms are accessible, use the statement `import _ "crypto/init"` to register them all at once.